 The reason that the separation-of-powers system tends to fall into gridlock is simple.
 It takes three separately elected bodies – the House, the Senate, and the Presidency – to approve a law.
 More often than not, we have “divided government” where different parties control these different bodies – and it only takes one of them to block legislation.
 Making it more difficult, there are also several points within the House and Senate where a bill can be blocked, like committees and subcommittees.
 All in all, the U.S. system has more of these “veto points” than other major democracies, which feeds our system’s tendency for stalemate.

 As Lee Drutman has explained, all these veto points mean that policymaking is difficult even when we don’t have divided government.
-“At the end of 2020, America will have divided government for thirty-eight out fifty-two years.
+“At the end of 2020, America will have divided government for thirty-eight out of fifty-two years.
 And even during the rare periods of united government, parties have struggled to enact parties with narrow majorities, hamstrung by the antimajoritarian institutional features inherent in the American governing institutions.”

 In most parliamentary systems, it usually takes just one elected body to pass a law – not three.
 As we’ve seen, most parliamentary systems are unicameral or effectively unicameral – with only one legislative body having the responsibility to pass laws.
 And since the prime minister is elected by the majority party or party coalition in parliament, there is no possibility of divided government – with the executive and legislative branches controlled by different parties.
 The prime minister will not veto laws passed by his or her own party.
 Because of this, parliamentary systems can pass needed legislation much more efficiently than separation-of-powers systems.